 Nearly restaurant style chicken saag is as close as you can get to full blown restaurant cooking as you can get.
 Unless you go all in.
 It has the texture.
 It has the flavours.
 And it’s a bit healthier.
 Added bonus.

-And then there’s the ones I have to assume are written by people that have never had Indian food.
-And there are lots of those.
+The internet is full of recipes written by people that have never had Indian food.
+Recipes that tell you adding a bit of curry powder to some chicken is a curry.
 I started researching this after trying one or two of them just to see what would come out the other side.
 Was not pretty…

 I’m not being nice here.
 That’s true.
 I’m sorry.
 I really hope that doesn’t stop you from reading on.
 But seriously.
 Ask yourself – Is today the day I want to make bad fake Indian food?

 Full blown restaurant Indian is a bit complicated but totally achievable if you plan ahead.
 Homestyle Indian is just wonderful, magical stuff.
 But it takes time.